-Echoing Huan’s book source material, Kellenberger–White’s design takes its inspiration from an old 1950s photography book, quoting its grid and captioning style in a new format.
+Echoing Huan’s source material, Kellenberger–White’s design takes its inspiration from a 1950s photography book, quoting its grid and captioning style in a new format.
 Eric Gill’s elegant Perpetua typeface is used for the opening essay text, which is printed on a heavy cream book paper.